Niacinamide Vs Retinol: How Do They Compare?

 Can I use retinol every day?

-Yes, but only as directed.
+Yes, but only as directed, and only if your skin can tolerate it.
 There are several factors that determine how frequently you should apply retinol to your skin, of which your doctor should assess before prescribing an oral or topical retinoid.
-In the case that you notice a not-so-positive shift in the appearance of your skin, this will serve as the first indication for when to stop using retinol.If you develop sensitivity or retinol burn after a few weeks of use, discontinue use and discuss your symptoms with your doctor to help find a solution that will better address your skin concerns.
+In the case that you notice a not-so-positive shift in the appearance of your skin, this will serve as the first indication for when to stop using retinol.If sensitivity or retinol burn persists after a few weeks of use, discontinue use and discuss your symptoms with your doctor to help find a solution that will better address your skin concerns.
 [5]

 13